drakkan/sftpgo/docs/custom-actions.md

 ## Pub/Sub services

 You can forward SFTPGo events to several publish/subscribe systems using the [sftpgo-plugin-pubsub](https://github.com/sftpgo/sftpgo-plugin-pubsub).
 The notifiers SFTPGo plugins are not suitable for interactive actions such as `pre-*` events.
 Their scope is to simply forward events to external services.
 A custom hook is a better choice if you need to react to `pre-*` events.

+## Database services

+You can store SFTPGo events in database systems using the [sftpgo-plugin-eventstore](https://github.com/sftpgo/sftpgo-plugin-eventstore).